July 6: Today in Royal History

 July 6, 1598 – Birth of Kirsten Munk, morganatic second wife of King Christian IV of Denmark, in Nørlund, Denmark

 After the death of his wife Anna Katharina of Brandenburg, 39-year-old Christian IV became attracted to 18-year-old Kirsten.
 Kirsten’s astute mother did not want her daughter to become Christian’s mistress and instead negotiated a morganatic marriage between Christian and her daughter due to Kirsten’s status as a noble.
 Kirsten received properties in her name and was assured of a widow’s pension.
 Christian and Kirsten were married on December 31, 1615, and Kirsten was not the Queen due to the morganatic marriage and was given the title Countess of Schleswig-Holstein.
-Despite Christian IV having affairs, he had a close relationship with Kristen who was described as having an intelligent and independent personality and accompanied the king on his travels.
+Despite Christian IV having affairs, he had a close relationship with Kristen who was described as intelligent and independent, and accompanied the king on his travels.

 Unofficial Royalty: Kirsten Munk, Countess of Schleswig-Holstein